 News & Events

 King’s College London MRC-funded students may apply to one or more of the funding areas below by completing a MRC Flexible Supplement Application Form and submitting to email@example.com (multiple requests can be made on one application form).
-The next round of applications open on Monday 5th March 2018 and close on Sunday 8th April 2018.
-Application deadlines will be advertised in advance; consult the FAQ’s below for future openings.
+Consult the FAQ’s below for the dates of when the Flexible Supplement rounds are open.
 We may ask for additional information after receiving an application and require all successful applicants to provide a brief report acknowledging MRC support.